IceCreamYou/Tweet/README.txt

 =============
 == Summary ==
 =============
-This module provides links to post pages to twitter.
+This module provides links to post pages to sites that use the Twitter API.
 Clicking the links will open a new window or tab with twitter in it.
 The tweet will be in focus and will contain a customizable string which can programmatically include the relevant URL, title, and (if the tweet link appears on a node) taxonomy terms.
 The Shorten URLs module is used to shorten the URLs if it is installed.

 URLs and titles will be for either the node which is being displayed as a teaser or for the current page.
 Multiple links can appear on the same page, as